 National Center for Construction Education & Research

-ALACHUA, Fla. — NCCER is pleased to recognize Roger Thompson of New Hope, Alabama as the 2017 Associated Builders and Contractors (ABC) Craft Instructor of the Year.
+ALACHUA, Fla. — NCCER is pleased to recognize William Fuller, of La Porte, Texas, as the 2018 Associated Builders and Contractors (ABC) Craft Instructor of the Year.

-NCCER presented Thompson with the prestigious award and a $10,000 cash prize from NCCER and the Trimmer Construction Education Foundation at ABC’s Workforce Development Conference on March 2 in Ft.
-Lauderdale, Florida.
+NCCER presented Fuller with the prestigious award and a $10,000 cash prize from NCCER and the Trimmer Construction Education Foundation at the ABC Convention on March 22 in Long Beach, California.
 The Craft Instructor of the Year award is presented each year to an instructor who possesses outstanding creativity, exceptional communication skills, a positive attitude and an unparalleled passion for teaching.
-The award recipient works diligently to promote lifelong learning and represents NCCER and ABC’s unwavering commitment to training America’s skilled craft workforce.
+The award recipient works diligently to promote lifelong learning and represents NCCER and ABC's unwavering commitment to training America's skilled craft workforce.

-This year’s Craft Instructor of the Year award finalists include James Davis of Hardeman County Schools, Alvin Pardo-Monell of APM Vocational Institute and Lowell Reith of Interstates.
-All three finalists were awarded $1,000 each and received complimentary round-trip travel and hotel accommodations to the ABC conference and awards presentation.
+This year's Craft Instructor of the Year award finalists include Jason Ashlaw of Demco New York Corporation, David Clements of Red D Plumbing, Roosevelt Norwood of Zachry Industrial and Eugene Senter of Facility Solutions Group.
+All four finalists were awarded $1,000 each and received complimentary round-trip travel and hotel accommodations to the ABC Convention and awards presentation.

 About NCCER — NCCER is a not-for-profit 501(c)(3) education foundation created by the construction industry to develop standardized curriculum and assessments with portable credentials and to help address the skilled construction workforce shortage.
 NCCER is recognized by the industry as the training, assessment, certification and career development standard for the construction and maintenance craft professional.
 For more information, visit www.nccer.org or contact NCCER customer service at 888.622.3720.

-About the Associated Builders and Contractors – Associated Builders and Contractors (ABC) is a national trade association representing 22,000 members from more than 19,000 construction and industry-related firms.
-Founded on the merit shop philosophy, ABC and its 72 chapters help members win work and deliver that work safely, ethically and profitably for the betterment of the communities in which they work.
+About the Associated Builders and Contractors – Associated Builders and Contractors (ABC) is a national trade association representing more than 21,000 members from more than 19,000 construction and industry-related firms.
+Founded on the merit shop philosophy, ABC and its 70 chapters help members win work and deliver that work safely, ethically and profitably for the betterment of the communities in which they work.
 Visit www.abc.org for more information.